What is the Chart of Accounts (COA)

 The Chart of Accounts List is used to manage your financial accounts.
+The Chart of Accounts is often referred to as COA.

 Accounts are used to record and summarize the increases, decreases, and balances of each asset, liability and owner’s equity items (like accounts receivable, accounts payable, and retained earnings).
 Financial accounts track your business transactions.